aemassa/js-fundamentals-08-solo-assessment/README.md

 What would be the output?
 Explain your answer.

 I ran this as-is as a test and received an error that x is not defined.
-This is what I was expecting, as I was not sure how to involve x in this code.
+This is what I was expecting, as we did not define the variable 'x'.
 If we define x and set a value to it (for example x =2 or x = howMuchILikeSushi), the output would be "sushi is tasty".

 ## Question 6